state-of-the-art/BlendNet/README.md

 ### Advanced users

-Check the Blender stdout - run it using console and you will see some debug messages from BlendNet.
+Check the Blender stdout - run it using a console and you will see some debug messages from BlendNet.
-If Blender is started without a console to check stdout - just restart it from console and try to reproduce your steps to see additional information about the issue.
+If Blender is started without a console to check stdout - just restart it from the console and try to reproduce your steps to see additional information about the issue.

-Also if you know how python is working - you can add more debug output to the BlendNet addon - just edit the sources in it's directory, but please be careful.
+Also if you know how python is working - you can add more debug output to the BlendNet addon - just edit the sources in its directory, but please be careful.

 ### Getting support

-If you got no clues - you always can create an issue using this github repo, so we will try to help and adjust the automation to make sure it will be fixed once and for all.
+If you got no clues - you always can create an issue using this GitHub repo, so we will try to help and adjust the automation to make sure it will be fixed once and for all.
 But make sure you prepared all the required information about the issue - you will need to describe your environment and prepare steps to reproduce the issue you see.

 ## OpenSource

-This is an experimental project - main goal is to test State Of The Art philosophy in practice.
+This is an experimental project - the main goal is to test the State Of The Art philosophy in practice.

 We would like to see a number of independent developers working on the same project issues for the real money (attached to the ticket) or just for fun.
 So let's see how this will work.